middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 *   Owners must make alternate arrangements to meet with students, co-workers, visitors and/or vendors who are allergic to or uncomfortable when dogs are present in the office.
 It is the responsibility of the owner to notify visitors beforehand that a dog will be present in the office.

 d.
 Enforcement.
 Concerns about Dogs at Work should be directed to the Vice-President or Dean for the office or program where the dog owner works.
 Violation of any of the Conduct Requirements is a basis for terminating the registration of a dog.
 Failure to comply with the Conduct Requirements may result in fines, in addition to termination of registration, and repeated violations may be subject to additional sanctions.

+Any questions about this policy may contact the Office of General Counsel at [gc@middlebury.edu](mailto:gc@middlebury.edu).